How Digestive Health Affects Vitamins and Minerals

 The more significant effects from deficiencies in the fat-soluble vitamins include:

 Vitamin B12 is absorbed in the ileum, as well.
 Any disease affecting the last portion of the small intestine will also cause deficiencies in vitamin B12.
-Low vitamin B12 can result in anemia, or low blood counts, and major neurological problems.
+Low vitamin B12 can result in anemia and major neurological problems.
 Supplementation is given in pill form, but more severe deficiencies often require monthly injections of B12.

 The number of surgeries performed in order to help correct obesity continues to rise significantly, and various procedures are performed to help with weight loss.
-Particular surgeries, namely the roux-en-y gastric bypass surgery (the most common surgery) and gastric sleeve can result in malabsorption of vitamins and minerals through loss of parts of the small intestine where vitamins and minerals are absorbed.
+Particular surgeries, namely the Roux-en-y gastric bypass surgery and the sleeve gastrectomy, can result in malabsorption of some vitamins and minerals since the anatomy of the gastrointestinal tract is altered after surgery.
+Lifelong supplementation of vitamins and minerals is crucial to prevent deficiencies.